Sarah Hastings, Ph.D., Interim Director, Associate Professor [firstname.lastname@example.org]

 Dr. Hastings received her Ph.D. in Counseling Psychology from the University of Kansas in 1999.
 She completed her internship at Kansas State University Counseling Services.
 She joined the faculty at Radford in the Fall of 2006.
-Prior to coming to Radford she worked in a rural mental health center in southeast Kansas and consulted with the local Head Start agency.
+Prior to coming to Radford she worked in a rural mental health center in southeast Kansas.
 She also worked as a licensed psychologist in the counseling center at Baker University for 6 years, serving 4 years as director.
 While there she served on the university’s strategic leadership team and coauthored a $200,000 grant awarded by the Department of Justice to increase awareness of gender-based violence and enhance counseling and support services.
-Her current research projects include rural psychological practice, self-compassion and body image, and optimism in relationships.
-She is licensed as a clinical psychologist in Virginia and enjoys working with clients who are dealing with life transitions.
+Her current research projects include rural psychological practice, women's health, self-compassion and body image.
+She is most interested in working with students who have professional and research interests in health and wellbeing and the intersection of these variables with gender.
+Specfically, Dr. Hastings is interested in the lived-experinces of women coping with illness.
+She is licensed as a clinical psychologist.

 View Dr. Hastings' full vita